FuzzAnything/Hopper/README.md

 Some key features of Hopper include:
 - Interpretative API invoking without any fuzz driver.
 - Type-aware mutation for arguments.
-- Automiac intra- and inter-API constraints leanring.
+- Automatic intra- and inter-API constraints leanring.
 - Binary instrumentation support.

 To learn more about Hopper, check out our [paper](https://arxiv.org/pdf/2309.03496) at CCS '23.